wenyfan/EFS/Python/readme.txt

 # Python codes to use EFS files (EFSpy)

-This set of codes can read in and save files in the EFS format.
+This set of codes can read and write EFS files.

 ## Citation
 If you make use of this code in published work, please cite Fan *et al.* (2021).

 ## Installation
-The files are in Python script format and are ready for use in any operating system.
+The files are in Python script format and are ready for use in any operating systems.
 ### ObsPy
-ObsPy is called in the set of codes for certain parts of data processing. https://docs.obspy.org/
+ObsPy is called in the set of codes. https://docs.obspy.org/

 ## Bugs